 - writing intensive courses, and

-- Grade Point Average of 2.0 or better (major and overall), higher GPA may apply for professional programs (see program page).
+- Grade Point Average of 2.0 or better (major and overall), a higher GPA may be required for professional programs (see program page).

 It shall be University policy that all bachelor's degree programs require a maximum of 120 credits for graduation, and all associate degree programs require a maximum of sixty credits.
 Colleges may be granted waivers from the Office of Academic Affairs for undergraduate degree programs that require additional credits for certification or accreditation from outside professional organizations or for other compelling educational reasons.
 (BTM,1997,11-24,010,__)

 The New York State Education Department requires 60 Liberal Arts credits in a Bachelor of Science program and 90 Liberal Arts credits in a Bachelor of Arts program.
 In the list of course descriptions, courses which are liberal arts for all students are identified by (Liberal Arts) after the course number.
 Certain additional courses that cannot be used as Liberal Arts by ACCOUNTING MAJORS are identified in the Listing of Courses in the Bulletin.